 In vertebrates, histone modification and DNA methylation are the most significant epigenetic modifications during early embryonic development.
 DNA demethylation might be either active or passive.
 The independent replication of DNA is restricted to the male genome which is being considered as an active form, while the passive form occurs in female genome and is dependent on DNA replication (Zhang & Smith 2015).
 Li et al. (2010) found that the maternal-effect genes were responsible for the effective orchestration of the events that followed fertilization until successful preimplantation in the early mouse development (Figure 1).
-The importance of the maternal factors in maternal-effect genes interrupt the early embryogenic development (Burns et al. 2003, Payer et al. 2003, Wu et al. 2003).
+The importance of the maternal factors in the early development could be gauged from the multiple studies.
+Mutations in maternal-effect genes interrupt the early embryogenic development (Burns et al. 2003, Payer et al. 2003, Wu et al. 2003).